 I was keen to find out what makes him want to get high or get involved in break-and-entries?
 His response was the same as before, “I feel that I’m just useless, no good, cannot learn anything.”

 During the trip, he took calls on my mobile phone from his grandmother.
 He had no problem using modern technology.
 I was interested to see how IT literate he was.
-He could hardly speak any English, could not read and write, but he had no problem using technology.
-Plus he could speak an original Australian language, Yolngu Matha, which other Australians have little knowledge of, a language which is really good for instruction and learning.
+He could hardly speak any English, and could not read and write, but he had no problem using technology.
+Plus he could speak an original Australian language, Yolngu Matha, which other Australians have little knowledge of, a language that is really good for instruction and learning.

 I said to him, “Would you be interested in learning English if there was a program available on mobile phones?”
 He said that would be great, especially if it was in Yolngu Matha, like the conversation we were having.
 I told him, “That’s the normal way of learning a language.
 A language course starts in your language and then jumps over into the language you are learning.”